hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - All hash functions in H are deterministic
 - How Randomization works:
     - To Select a random function h from the family H:
-        - It the only place where we use randomization
+        - It's the only place where we use randomization
         - This randomly chosen function is deterministic
     - To use this **Fixed** *h* function throughout the algorithm:
         - to put keys into the hash table,